redsoxfantom-home-automation/automation-utilities/README.md

       applicationHost - defines the host that will run this application (only applicable if you're using docker) dockerImage - defines the base docker image that this application will build off of (only applicable if you're using docker) logLevel - defines the minimum level the application logger logs at.
 Applications log to stdout.
-Acceptable levels (in order of severity) are: error, warning, info, debug
+Acceptable levels (in order of severity) are: error, warning, info, debug forcenative - if set to "true", will force a native compile and deploy, instead of a docker-based one.
+You should probably only use this in dev to speed up testing